DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### CONTEXT SELECTION<a name="contextsel"></a>

-_Vektor_'s context can be compared to "mode", or "current situation" of the module is.
+_Vektor_'s context can be compared to "mode", or "current situation" (where the module is).

-They are exactly 6 contexts provided by the _Vektor_ module, like:
+They are exactly 6 contexts offered by the _Vektor_ module, like:
 - **A**, **B**, **C**, and **D**, for related oscillator (A, B, C, or D), when its LED above the button is on (lit).
 - **MIX**, when the LED above the MIX button is lit.
 - **PROGRAM**, when all LED are turned off (all are unlit).